rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 # Mojo notes

-These notes will be in md format until the mojo SDK is released in September.

 This document is currently written for readers who already have experience with a programming language, so it will not start from first principles.
 There will be frequent references to rust, but it is not required to know rust.